-(1) Where a recommendation of the Parole Board for Scotland is necessary before any conditions mentioned in a particular paragraph of section 7(1) can be imposed on an offender, the Parole Board's recommendation that there should be a requirement under section 5(1) in the offender's case is necessary before the requirement can be made in addition to the conditions.

-(2) A requirement made under section 5(1) lasts for as long as the offender is subject to the associated conditions, but the Scottish Ministers may vary or revoke the requirement in conjunction with the variation or revocation by them under an enactment of the associated conditions.
+- (1) Where a recommendation of the Parole Board for Scotland is necessary before any conditions mentioned in a particular paragraph of section 7(1) can be imposed on a relevant person, the Parole Board's recommendation that there should be a requirement under section 5(1) in the relevant person's case is necessary before the requirement can be made in addition to the conditions. - (2) A requirement made under section 5(1) lasts for as long as the relevant person is subject to the associated conditions, but the Scottish Ministers may vary or revoke the requirement in conjunction with the variation or revocation by them under an enactment of the associated conditions.